HomeBlog

 What does a retained AEO agency deliver that a specialist cannot?

 A retained agency arrives with tracking tools, a gap classification process and an action map framework already built and running.
 A specialist builds those things during the ramp period.
-The agency closes gaps from week one and transfers the system permanently at engagement end.
+The agency closes gaps from week one and keeps the system running as an ongoing capability.